 We consider the case of colliding particles having some internal degrees of freedom in which a qubit can be encoded (Fig.\ref{Fig1}(a)).
 The collision is assumed to have the form of a {\em spin independent} contact (delta) interaction of point-like particles as in Eq.(\ref{ham}).
-We first consider bosons with two relevant states $|{\uparrow}\rangle$ and $|{\downarrow}\rangle$ of some internal degree of freedom (could be any two spin states of a spin-1 boson, for example).
-For symmetric states of the internal degrees of freedom, the external degrees of freedom also have to be symmetric and have the {\em same} scattering matrix as spinless bosons.
+We first consider bosons with two relevant states $|{\uparrow}\rangle$ and $|{\downarrow}\rangle$ of some internal degree of freedom (could be any two spin states of a spin-1 boson, for example), and define the swap (permutation) operator $\Pi_{12}$ on the internal (spin) degrees of freedom as $\Pi_{12}(|u\rangle_1|v\rangle_2){=}|v\rangle_1|u\rangle_2$, where $|u\rangle_1$ and $|v\rangle_2$ are arbitrary spin states of the particles -- so $\Pi_{12}$ is a $4{\times} 4$ matrix.
+From the swap operation we can construct the projectors on the symmetric (+) and antisymmetric (-) subspaces as $\Pi_\pm = (1\pm\Pi_{12})/2$.
+For symmetric states of the internal degrees of freedom, namely eigenvectors of $\Pi_{12}$ with eigenvalue 1, the external degrees of freedom also have to be symmetric and have the {\em same} scattering matrix as spinless bosons \eqref{Smat1}.
 On the other hand, for antisymmetric spin states, the spatial wave function of the two particles is fermionic so that the amplitude for $x_1{=}x_2$ (the chance of a contact delta interaction) is zero implying that they do not scatter from each other.